 Career: Buenos Aires, Argentina

 For nearly a decade Ladislao designed aircraft, pipelines, high tension power lines, suspension bridges, chemical and hydroelectric plants, and was an instructor at Raggio Escuela Tecnica, an aeronautical school.
-He also worked as an auto company draftsman, sometimes holding as many as three jobs at the same time!
+He also worked at Kyser, an American auto company, as head draftsman, sometimes holding as many as three jobs at the same time!

 He worked for the Air Force of Argentina (Fuerza Aerea Argentina), Techint Engineering, the international conglomerate, and finally contributed to the wing design of the Dewoitine 7-10, a twin engine light transport by the famous French designer, who produced in the same era the South America’s first jet plane.